openshift/insights-operator/docs/gathered-data.md

 Collects active alerts from the Alertmanager API V2 in the JSON format.
 Alert data is also still included in the [GatherMostRecentMetrics](#mostrecentmetrics) gatherer.

+This adds new gatherer for gathering firing/active Prometheus alerts in JSON format as well.
+The original recent metrics gatherer still continues to gather the alerts (not in JSON) as well, but this can be removed in the future, and we will keep the data only in JSON.

 ### API Reference
 None